kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

 .. line-block::
   ``-xyz``
   ``-lmp``
-      Path to the XYZ or LAMMPS trajectory file containing the macromolecule structure.
+      Path to the XYZ or LAMMPS trajectory file containing the macromolecular structure.
       *Required.
 Either -xyz or -lmp must be provided.*